bretth/auth0d/README.rst

 The migration is as follows:

-* User authenticates against the Auth0 backend.
+* User authenticates against the MigrateToAuth0Backend backend.
 If that fails the user is authenticated against your existing backend and a new Auth0 user created if they are authenticated on your current backend.
 * If the user authenticates against Auth0 they will be created in django if they don't exist locally.
-* A local Auth0User model holds the Auth0 user_id and has a one to one relationship with the new or existing User.
+* A local Auth0User model holds the Auth0 user_id and has a one to one relationship with the new or existing User to allow tracking of migration.
 * If a current django user needs to reset their password (usually via email) then a replacement SetPassword form can be passed into the standard django auth password_reset_confirm view that simply sets a new password on the Auth0 user if they exist *and* the local User.
 * An auth0_migrated management command will show what percentage have been migrated